zakdave/unit-10-full-stack-app-with-react-and-a-rest-api/README.md

 ## Run
 * Go to the api directory and run ```npm install```, ```npm run seed```, ```npm start```
-* This will seed database with starter data and will run the API
+* This will seed database with starter data and will run the API on https://localhost:5000
 * Navigate to the client directory and run ```npm install```, ```npm start```
 * You can view the application at https://localhost:3000